wilberh/Restaurant-Menu-WebApp/README.md

 - Audacity Project 3:  Item Catalog - using SQLAlchemy, Flask, and Python

 This is an implementation of a web application that provides a list of restaurants and detail information of their menu items.
 Users have the ability to post, edit, and delete the menu items and restaurants.
-The Flask framework was use to put render the webpages along with HTML, and CSS.
+The Flask framework was use to render the webpages along with HTML, and CSS.

 This project used SQLAlchemy to build a database from a Python module (database_setup.py).
 A second Python module (finalproject.py) was use to start the web server.